Michael J. Halberstam

 Michael Joseph Halberstam (August 9, 1932 – December 5, 1980) was an American cardiologist and author.
-In 1980 Halberstam was killed by a gunshot wound during an attempted burglary of his residence in Washington, D.C.
+In 1980 Halberstam was fatally shot during an attempted burglary of his residence in Washington, D.C.

 Early life and education

 Halberstam was born on August 9, 1932, in The Bronx, New York, the first of two sons for Dr. Charles Abraham, a U.S. Army surgeon and Blanche Levy Halberstam, a teacher.
 Halberstam's younger brother was the award-winning journalist and historian David Halberstam.

 Halberstam attended Harvard College, where he was managing editor of The Harvard Crimson (as his brother David would also be) and won the Dana Reed Prize for the best piece of writing published in a Harvard student publication.
 Halberstam earned an A.B. in History with honors from Harvard in 1953 and earned a M.D. from the Boston University School of Medicine in 1957.

 Career

 Halberstam served in the U.S. Public Health Service, then completed his internship and residency in New York City and Burlington, Vermont.
 In 1962 Halberstam became a fellow in cardiology at George Washington University Hospital and later taught at the university's medical school.
 Halberstam established a private practice in 1964.

 In addition to medical papers in his field, Halberstam wrote on topics including Medicare and litigation against physicians, as well as television reviews of medical shows like Marcus Welby, M.D.
 In 1978 Halberstam wrote a novel, The Wanting of Levine, about a self-made millionaire real estate investor who becomes the first Jewish U.S. President.
 In 2017 journalist Ira Stoll described The Wanting of Levine as having "most cannily anticipated" the presidency of Donald Trump.